MicrosoftDocs/mixed-reality/mixed-reality-docs/case-study-using-the-stabilization-plane-to-reduce-holographic-turbulence.md

 ### Exercise 2

 Now, turn to your right until you see two moving dots, one oscillating on a horizontal path and one on a vertical path.
 Once again, air-tap to change which dot the plane is set to.
 Notice how color separation is lessened appears on the dot that is connected to the plane.
 Tap again to use the dot’s velocity in the plane setting function.
-This parameter gives a hint to the HoloLens about the object’s intended motion.
+This parameter gives a hint to HoloLens about the object’s intended motion.
 It’s important to know when to use this, as you’ll notice when velocity is used on one dot, the other moving dot will show greater color separation.
 Keep this in mind when designing your apps—having a cohesive flow to the motion of your objects can help prevent artifacts from appearing.

 ### Exercise 3